 3 I am my beloved’s and my beloved is mine [Ani L’Dodi V’Dodi Li in Hebrew]

 Now is the time to earnestly seek the spiritual gifts He so deeply desires to bestow upon us:

 1 Corinthians 14:1

-1 “Pursue love, and earnestly seek the spiritual gifts
+1 “Follow after love and earnestly desire spiritual gifts

 Written by Xavier Putnam